Tonusha/Life/README.md

 * Speed slider
 * Cells change animation
 * Presets with colonies to start with
-* Can edit game at any step in paused mode by clicking on the cells
+* Ability to edit game at any step in paused mode by clicking on the cells

 __What it is NOT:__